SAP-samples/teched2023-AI284v/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/add-field.png)

 For each custom field, you have to enter name and data type.
 The available data types are `string`, `number`, `date`, `discount`, `currency`, and `country/region`.
-Default extractors are not available for custom documents.
+Default extractors aren't available for custom documents.
 Adding a description is optional.

 As your first header field, add the vendor name of your receipt.